yumauri/effector-storage/README.md

 #### Arguments

 - `key` ([_string_]): Unique key to distinguish values in storage.
 - `update` ([_Function_]): Function, which could be called to get value from storage.
-In fact this is `Effect`, but for adapter this is not important, really.
+In fact this is `Effect` with `get` function as a handler.
+In other words, any argument, passed to `update` function, will end up as argument in `get` function.

 #### Returns

-- `{ set, get }` (_{ Function, Function }_): Setter to storage and getter from storage.
+- `{ get, set }` (_{ Function, Function }_): Getter from and setter to storage.
 These functions are used as Effects handlers, and could be sync or async.
-Also, you don't have to catch exceptions and errors inside those functions — Effects will do that for you.
+Also, you don't have to catch exceptions and errors inside those functions — Effects will do that for you.<br>
+  As mentioned above, call of `update` function will trigger `get` function with the same argument.
+So you can handle cases, when `get` function is called during initial `persist` execution (without arguments), or after external update.
+Check out [example below](#storage-with-external-updates-example).

 ### Synchronous storage adapter example